samglish/DigitalEvidence/README.md

 ## First Responder Procedure in Digital Forensics
-Digital evidence is any information of probative value that is stored or transmitted in digital form.
-It plays a crucial role in modern criminal, civil, and administrative investigations.
+### Introduction
+The **First Responder** in digital forensics is the first person to arrive at the scene of a cyber incident.
+Their role is essential in identifying, preserving, and protecting digital evidence before any further analysis.
+A single mistake at this stage can compromise the entire investigation.